contao/docs/docs/manual/contributing/_index.en.md

 ### Create pull request

+Since you do not have permissions to make changes directly to the official repository, you make a request to commit your changes to the official repository.

-On the next page, you can make final adjustments to your pull request if necessary.
+You can make final adjustments to your pull request if necessary.
 Click the "Create pull request" button again.

 ![Create pull request](/de/contributing/images/de/create-pull-request.png?classes=shadow)

 **Congratulations!** You have just created a pull request for the official Contao documentation!
 The community will now review your pull request and (possibly) suggest changes.

-{{% notice info %}}
-In the distributed versioning system Git and thus also on GitHub, proposals are created as so-called "pull requests".
-Since you do not have permission to commit changes directly to the official repository, you submit a request to the repository's authorizers to "pull" your changes into the official repository.
-{{% /notice %}}

 ### Fork update